yuliahenderson/TravelPlanner/README.md

 ##Project MVP

-- travel planner/ travel organizer
+ travel planner/ travel organizer

-- the user will be able to register , login/logout to his account
+ the user will be able to:

+- register , login/logout to his account

-- the user will be able to input travel dates/destination/length of stay/
+- input travel dates/destination/length of stay

+- update the data

 - mayby a 'join' button, so friends can join